piggyvenus/women-initiative-workshop/README.md

 ## Lab
-This workshop will walk through you how to build hangman game using python program.
+This workshop will walk you through how to build a hangman game using python.
-It is a simply command line game that allow player to ender the input via command-line.
+It is a simple command-line game that allows the player to ender the input via command-line.

 ### Get the files